PoisotLab/PLMT/ms.md

 ## Feature demo

+The following lines should be highlighted in `draft`, but not in `preprint` mode.
+With the exception of the highlights, which are always shown.

 - {++addition++} {++@tp with an author name++}
 - {--deletion--} {--@sa with an author name--}
 - {~~@tp replacement~>with author name~~}